This is obviously a very important aspect of circumcision and one that causes the most concern amongst parents.

 The use of sugar during medical procedures for newborn infants is common in paediatric hospitals.
-I will bring special sugar ‘pacifiers’ which can be dipped in sweet wine such as Kiddush wine or grape juice, as you prefer.
-This is something that a family member or other guest can be ‘nominated’ to do and that way be more involved and honoured on the day.
+I will bring special sugar ‘pacifiers’ for you to use and this is something that a family member or other guest can be ‘nominated’ to do and that way be more involved and honoured on the day.

 After the procedure

 Most boys do not need any further pain relief, but I will give you advice on the day about what you can do if needed.
 For example, if the sugar has helped, this can be given again during the day if required.
 Alternatively a further dose of paracetamol (eg Calpol) can be used.
 I will advise you on the day how this should be done.